 It turns out my words were not as calming (or helpful) as I hoped (Proverbs 10:19).
 “Tom” jumped all over the word “irredeemable” and things got really tense really quickly.
 He said that it sounded to him as if I was saying that anyone who didn’t share the same beliefs I had were “irredeemable”.
 He then demanded that I tell him what beliefs made a person irredeemable.

 I may not be the sharpest tool in the shed but at this point I was beginning to get an inkling that “Tom” was not seeking to understand or to be understood.
 He simply wanted to back me into corner and force me to call him evil.

-I wasn’t in the mood to bite at that hook so I simply informed him he was wrong rather than evil and that there was a huge difference between being evil and wrong.
-Needless to say, things did not end well and “Tom” and I did not become “friends” on social media
+I wasn’t in the mood to bite at that hook so I simply informed him he was wrong rather than evil and that there was a huge difference between being evil and wrong (third big mistake).
+This turned out not to be calming or helpful either (I already owned-up to being a clueless doofus).
+Needless to say, things did not end well and “Tom” and I did not become “friends” on social media.